ognis1205/nesdev/README.md

 ### Summary

-C++ NES Developing Toolkits for My Own Learning Porpose.
+Modern C++ NES developing toolkits for My Own Learning Porpose.
 The implementation is NOT fully faithfull to the original NES hardware though, but CPU instruction implementations are cycle accurate.

 ### Things NOT faithfull to the original NES hardware so far (01/24/2021)